FelixOnline/v2/content/articles/2011-2-13-long-distance-relationships.md

  - /comment/804/long-distance-relationships
 imported: true
 comments:
+ - value: >
- - Being somebody who dragged one out for about 3 years I can quite definitively say that its a fucking stupid idea and anyone who finds out about it will rightly think youre an idiotBeing somebody who dragged one out for about 3 years I can quite definitively say that its a fucking stupid idea and anyone who finds out about it will rightly think youre an idiotBlack Magic Spells
+     Being somebody who dragged one out for about 3 years, I can quite definitively say that it's a fucking stupid idea, and anyone who finds out about it will rightly think you're an idiot.,Being somebody who dragged one out for about 3 years, I can quite definitively say that it's a fucking stupid idea, and anyone who finds out about it will rightly think you're an idiot.,<a href="http://blackmagicspells.co.cc">Black Magic Spells</a>

 # Article Taxonomies
 categories: